-First in Yitro there were the Aseret Hadibrot, the “ten utterances” or general principles.
+First in Yitro there were the Aseret Hadibrot, the “Ten Utterances”, the Ten Commandments, expressed as general principles.
 Now in Mishpatim come the details.
 Here is how they begin:

 If you buy a Hebrew servant, he is to serve you for six years.
 But in the seventh year, he shall go free, without paying anything . . .
 But if the servant declares, ‘I love my master and my wife and children and do not want to go free,’ then his master must take him before the judges.
 He shall take him to the door or the doorpost and pierce his ear with an awl.
 Then he will be his servant for life.Ex.
 21:2-6

 There is an obvious question.
-Why begin here?
-There are 613 commandments in the Torah.
-Why does Mishpatim, the first law code, begin where it does?
+Why begin here, with this law?
+There are 613 commandments.
+Why does Mishpatim – the first full law code in the Torah – begin where it does?

 As the sun was setting, Abram fell into a deep sleep, and a thick and dreadful darkness came over him.
-Then the Lord said to him, “Know for certain that for four hundred years your descendants will be strangers in a country not their own and that they will be enslaved and mistreated there.Gen 15:12-13
+Then the Lord said to him, “Know for certain that for four hundred years your descendants will be strangers in a country that is not their own, and that they will be enslaved and mistreated there.Gen.
+15:12-13

 It took the collective experience of the Israelites, their deep, intimate, personal, backbreaking, bitter experience of slavery – a memory they were commanded never to forget – to turn them into a people who would no longer turn their brothers and sisters into slaves, a people capable of constructing a free society, the hardest of all achievements in the human realm.